Skip to content

 Topic Talk: The (de)colonised Body on Stage

-Marcelo Evelin, Venuri Perera, Eylül Fidan Akıncı
+Marcelo Evelin, Venuri Perera, Eylül Fidan Akıncı, Nicole Beutler

 It is not unusual anymore to speak up about colonial pasts and present examples of occupation.
 But what shifts when we speak of bodies rather than nations?
 When bodies with histories of colonization—past or present, or living with the ongoing reality or fear of it—take the stage?
 How does this dynamic unfold when the audience is primarily from a white Western background?